Most periods start 12–14 days after ovulation, or 3–7 days after stopping progesterone pills, though individual timing can vary.

 The menstrual cycle isn’t just a physical journey; it’s an emotional one too.
 Hormonal fluctuations can lead to mood swings that feel all-consuming at times.
 When waiting for menstruation—especially when trying to conceive—the emotional stakes are high.

 Some women might find themselves on edge while counting down days post-ovulation: “Is my period late?”
 “Could I be pregnant?”
-These thoughts swirl around like leaves in autumn wind as they await their bodies’ signals.
+These thoughts swirl like leaves in autumn wind as they await their bodies’ signals.

 It’s crucial during these times to practice self-care and mindfulness techniques that help manage anxiety related to menstrual health or fertility issues.
 Journaling feelings about each cycle’s ups and downs can provide clarity over time—helping identify patterns that might not be apparent at first glance.